Commonwealth Environmental Water Trading Framework

 - delivered within the current year to meet environmental needs;

-- carried over to the following year to meet future environmental outcomes; or
+- carried over to future years to meet future environmental needs; or

 - support enhanced environmental outcomes;